thaliproject/thali/stories.md

 # 0.5 - Testing framework

 How do we test local P2P?
 We need to set up a bunch of phones and figure out a lot of details such as how to deploy images.
 How to run tests.
 How to collect results.
 Etc.

+# 0.6  - LevelDB Support

+JXCore provides built in support for LevelDown and LevelDB and PouchDB can then use that for persistent storage.
+But unfortunately there is a bug that is keeping LevelDown from working properly.
+This story is about making sure that bug gets fixed so we can have persistent storage.
+Until this bug is fixed we will use memdown which means whenever the app thread is killed it will lose all state!

 # 1 - Securing WebView to local Node.js communication